-- Non-combustible clearances MUST be maintained. - Sheetrock, wood or other combustibles must NOT be used as sheathing or facing in the non-combustible zone.
+- Non-combustible clearances MUST be maintained. - NOT be used as sheathing or facing in the non-combustible zone.

 - See Section 11 for proper clearances. - See Section 1 for combustible/non-combustible definitions.

 NOTE: There are 3 metal tabs holding the non-combustible board in place for shipping.
 These tabs are to be cut off or bent back before finishing around the appliance front.